March 29, Reading 3 – Acts 28:11-31

 SJA Notes

-* Faithful God, thank You for Your faithfulness to us Your people throughout all generations as declared in Your word.
+* Faithful God, thank You for Your faithfulness to us Your people throughout all the generations, as declared in Your word.

 “And so we came to Rome.”

-It has been a long and wind-y road for Paul and his companions to get to Rome.
+It has been a long and winding road for Paul and his companions to get to Rome.

 From our perspective, frail and limited, it can seem like plans were frustrated at almost every turn.

-God does not think as we do, and is not limited in perspective and other ways as we are.
+God does not think as we do, God is not limited in perspective (and other ways) as we are.

 The nature of this life, the frustration of humanity at every point, the twisting events, the consequences of decisions and the suffering that comes with this world – These do not fray at God’s purposes.